Darkwoods: Conservation values

 Darkwoods directly connects to an existing network of parks and wildlife management areas.
 This creates a contiguous protected area of more than 1,100 square kilometres.
 This is large enough for wide-ranging animals like mountain caribou and grizzly bear to roam freely.
 The conservation of Darkwoods also protects the integrity of the internationally renowned Creston Valley wetlands, directly adjacent to the property's southern limits.

-Darkwoods supports a tremendous range of biologically rich habitats: sub-alpine meadows, rare old-growth forests, serene valley bottoms, productive creeks and lakefront lands.
+Thanks to the Darkwoods supports a tremendous range of biologically rich habitats: sub-alpine meadows, rare old-growth forests, serene valley bottoms, productive creeks and lakefront lands.
 These habitats shelter wildlife, including bears, cougar, lynx and moose.
 The conservation of key habitats in Darkwoods helps establish a cross-border wilderness corridor for a number of wide-ranging carnivores, including a key population of grizzly bear.

 Darkwoods contains some of the most diverse forests in British Columbia, including priceless old-growth stands of vanishing inland temperate rainforest.
 Because they receive most of their moisture from snow, these "snow forests" are biologically unique.
 However, we know very little about them.
 Conserving Darkwoods provides an unprecedented opportunity to expand our knowledge about one of the world's rarest ecosystems.